1er signes ménopause

 Urinary disorders

-I always need to know where the bathroom is.
+I always need to know where the restroom is.

 Joint pain